Principled Multimodal Representation Learning: Conclusion and Discussion

 In this paper, we propose to strengthen the dominance of the maximum singular value about multimodal representations and distinguish the corresponding leading eigenvectors from instances to encourage full multimodal alignment.
 The proposed method is grounded on the theoretical insight that connects the multimodal alignment and the rank of Gram matrices.
 Novel learning objectives are afterward introduced to maximize the maximum singular value and regularize instance-wise separability.
 A series of empirical results demonstrates the effectiveness of our PMRL framework and further showcases its rational design.

 Our work provides new opportunities for multimodal representation learning by reframing the full alignment problem to resolving a rank-1 approximation.
 The proposed novel paradigm eliminates anchor constraints, empowering the model to self-discover the leading direction for alignment adaptively.
 PMRL provides certain interpretability for modality contributions to alignment, and demonstrates robustness to noise.
 Modalities, such as MRI in the medical application, can also be handled well by PMRL with enhanced multimodal representations.
 However, in this work, we do not focus on balancing the alignment and modality distinctness, and PMRL requires the concurrency of modalities to construct a unified representation space.
-Built upon our insight on approaching full alignment, future work can explore (1) trading off the perfect alignment and distinctness of multimodal representations according to our theoretical grounding, (2) scaling up training data and model parameters to develop more powerful multimodal representations, and (3) incorporating emerging modalities into PMRL.
+Built upon our insight on approaching full alignment, future work can explore (1) trading off the perfect alignment and distinctness of multimodal representations according to our theoretical grounding, (2) scaling up training data and model parameters to develop more powerful multimodal representations, (3) incorporating emerging modalities into PMRL, and (4) exploring the generalization capability to novel modalities of PMRL with theoretical guidance and empirical support.

 \addtocontents{toc}{ }